-Dashing through the snow, Bells on bobtail ring, In a one horse open sleigh, Making spirits bright.
-Over the fields we go, What fun it is to ride and sing Laughing all the way.
-A sleighing song tonight.
+Dashing through the snow, In a one horse open sleigh, Over the fields we go, Laughing all the way.

+Bells on bobtail ring, Making spirits bright.
+What fun it is to ride and sing A sleighing song tonight.

 Jingle bells, jingle bells, jingle all the way.
 Oh!
 What fun it is to ride in a one horse open sleigh.